FACTBOX-Now UK's Boris Johnson has quit, who could replace him? | Politics

 A former banker and a champion of free markets, Javid has served in a number of cabinet roles, most recently as health minister.
 He resigned as Johnson's finance minister in 2020.
 The son of Pakistani Muslim immigrant parents, he is a Thatcher admirer and finished fourth in the 2019 leadership contest to replace former Prime Minister Theresa May.

 Javid supported remaining in the EU "with a heavy heart and no enthusiasm", saying he feared the fallout from a leave vote would add to economic turbulence.
-NADHIM ZAHAWI

-The newly appointed finance minister was impressed as vaccines minister when Britain had one of the world's fastest rollouts of COVID shots.
-Zahawi's personal story as a former refugee from Iraq who came to Britain as a child sets him apart from other contenders.

-He co-founded polling company YouGov before entering parliament in 2010.
-His last job was as education secretary.
-Zahawi said last week it would be a "privilege" to be prime minister at some stage.
-He supported leaving the EU.

-PENNY MORDAUNT The former defence secretary was sacked by Johnson when he became prime minister after she endorsed his rival, Hunt, during the last leadership contest.

-Mordaunt was a passionate supporter of leaving the European Union and made national headlines by taking part in a now-defunct reality TV diving show.
+PENNY MORDAUNT

 Currently a junior trade minister, Mordaunt called the COVID lockdown-breaking parties in government "shameful".
 She had previously expressed loyalty to Johnson.
+LIZ TRUSS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)